-The faculty is internationally distinguished and provides expertise in design, urbanism, representation, technology, and history and theory.
-In their research and teaching, faculty specialize in subjects such as advanced digital modeling, global biodiversity, landscape urbanism, urban ecology, form and meaning of design, cultural geography, representation, brownfield regeneration and detail design.
-In addition, leading practitioners and theorists around the world are regularly invited to lecture, run seminars, or teach advanced studios.
-Together with very strong links to the other departments in the School and the wider university the Department is exceptionally well served by talented and committed teachers, each a major authority or emerging voice in the field.
-Similarly, Penn faculty are renown for the exceptional quality of their built works of landscape architecture, for example; Richard Weller’s National Museum of Australia, James Corner’s Highline and Laurie Olin’s Bryant Park, both in Manhattan.
+The Department’s landscape faculty is internationally distinguished and provides expertise in design, urbanism, representation, technology, plant science, and history and theory.
+In their research and teaching, faculty specialize in subjects such as advanced digital modeling, global biodiversity, environmental justice, decarbonization, green energy policy, nature-based infrastructures, cultural geography, environmental sensing, the interface of nature and technology, and brownfield regeneration.
+In addition, leading international practitioners and theorists are regularly invited to lecture, teach research seminars, or lead advanced design studios.
+Together with strong links to the other departments in the School and the wider university, the Department is exceptionally well-served by talented and committed educators and practitioners.

-The department’s flagship research center is the The Ian L. McHarg Center for Urbanism and Ecology.
-The McHarg Center is active in the core areas of coastal risk and resilience, megaregional urban growth, the social and environmental role of public space in cities and land use planning related to climate change adaptation.
-The department is represented in the broader public and academic arenas by a prolific array of important books from faculty (see Faculty Publications) and two biannual journals devoted to advancing ideas and critical inquiry in Landscape architecture: Scenario and LA+
+The Department’s flagship research center is the The Ian L. McHarg Center for Urbanism and Ecology.
+The McHarg Center is active in the core research areas of climate policy and post-carbon futures; biodiversity and global land use planning; public realm equity and reparative justice; and environmental modeling, sensing, and visualization.
+The Department is represented in the broader public and academic arenas by a prolific array of significant books by faculty (see Faculty Publications) and the award-winning biannual journal LA+, devoted to advancing interdisciplinary ideas and expanding critical inquiry through the lens of landscape architecture.

 The Department offers two primary courses of study leading to a professionally accredited Master of Landscape Architecture (MLA).
 The first professional degree program is three years in length and is designed for students with an undergraduate degree in a field other than landscape architecture or architecture.
 The second professional degree is two years in length and is designed for those who already hold an accredited bachelors degree in either landscape architecture or architecture.
 Students may be admitted with advanced standing into the first professional program depending upon their respective backgrounds.
 Dual degree programs with architecture (MLA/MARCH), city planning (MLA/MCP), historic preservation (MLA/MSHP), urban spatial analytics (MLA/MUSA), fine arts (MLA/MFA), or environmental science (MLA/MES) are also available.
 The Master of Landscape Architecture degree may be combined with Weitzman certificate programs, such as the Urban Design Certificate.
 The Department also offers a Certificate in Landscape Studies, designed for students who may wish to augment or focus their prior work through research into landscape topics.